Cyrus9721/GlycoNMR/README.md

 The raw datasets in format of Protein Data Bank (PDB) with corresponding NMR shift files.
 Designed for glycoscience researchers, this research is difficult and risky to use as is in machine learning research, as we have done substantial curation.
 Please instead use "2.
 Processed carbohydrate datasets:" below.

-- GODESS experimentally-informed simulation data can be can be downloaded [here](https://drive.google.com/file/d/15qIixe-irZyJKzvuoINuK1-d53nC8Jyh/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our 2023 manuscript and here http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />
+- GODESS experimentally-informed simulation data can be can be downloaded [here](https://drive.google.com/file/d/15qIixe-irZyJKzvuoINuK1-d53nC8Jyh/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our 2023 manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />
 - Glycoscience.DB experimental data can be downloaded [here](https://drive.google.com/file/d/1z6OMzvvALq8rOZBWAW5C9yBr_UBQ__ZT/view?usp=sharing).
 This data was downloaded from the open access, publicly available Glycosciences.DB website discussed in this publication, Böhm, Michael, et al. "Glycosciences.
 DB: an annotated data collection linking glycomics and proteomics data (2018 update)."
 Nucleic Acids Research 47.D1 (2019): D1195-D1201. , with download criteria given in our 2023 manuscript. <br />

 ### 2. Processed carbohydrate datasets (heavily curated, ready for ML research):